 Accessing the site from a browser

 Different versions of the WebSphere Portal product use different ports in WebSphere Application Server for administration and direct access to the portal JVM.
-With the most current version of the OVA, after WebSphere Portal has started, you can access it using the following URLs:
+With the most current version of the Pattern, after WebSphere Portal has started, you can access it using the following URLs:

 WebSphere Portal home page (if HTTP Server is stopped):